Ericsson/dataplanebook/_sources/glossary.rst.txt

       The Simple Network Management Protocol is a network management protocol for IP networks.
 Originally intended for configuration management, current-day use is primarily for network monitoring.

+   Software prefetching
+      Software prefetching is a technique where the software gives explicit hints to the CPU data accesses it may do in the near future.
+This is to avoid a future expensive CPU stall, in case the CPU hardware prefetcher fails to deduced that a particular cache line is needed in time.

+      In this book, software prefetching is short for *manual* software prefetching, where the programmer inserts prefetch instructions in the software source code.
+Software prefetching may also be used by compiler and runtime systems (e.g., a JIT Java VM).

    Spinlock
       A type of lock where a thread failing to acquire a lock